BSc(hons), MSc, DPhil

-MaryAnn's previous research has focused on dissociating cognitive functions in the frontal lobe, especially the mechanisms underlying the accumulation of experience and the utilisation of this experience in order to guide behaviour and solve problems.
-MaryAnn completed her BSc in Psychology at the University of York and her MSc and DPhil in Neuroscience at the University of Oxford.
-MaryAnn's DPhil and subsequent post-doctoral position with Matthew Rushworth focused on the neural basis of learning, decision making and social cognition.
-MaryAnn spent a further year as a post-doctoral research fellow at McGill University, Canada and working with Lesley Fellows before taking up her post-doctoral position in the Attention Group, OHBA.
-This background equips MaryAnn with an interdisciplinary approach that draws on complementary neuroimaging and lesion techniques in humans and non-human primate models.
-For a full academic bio, see her CV here.
+My previous research has focused on dissociating cognitive functions in the frontal lobe, especially the mechanisms underlying the accumulation of experience and the utilisation of this experience in order to guide behaviour and solve problems.
+I completed my BSc in Psychology at the University of York and my MSc and DPhil in Neuroscience at the University of Oxford.
+My DPhil and subsequent post-doctoral position with Matthew Rushworth in the Decision and Action Lab focused on the neural basis of learning, decision making and social cognition.
+I then spent a further year as a postdoctoral research fellow at McGill University, Canada and working with Lesley Fellows before taking up a postdoctoral position in the Attention & Working Memory Group, OHBA, with Mark Stokes.
+Here we investigated the neural suppression of distracting information.
+For a full academic bio, see my CV here.

 Attentional control in subclinical anxiety and depression: depression symptoms are associated with deficits in target facilitation, not distractor inhibition

 Noonan M. et al, (2020), Frontiers in Psychology

 Behavioral flexibility is associated with changes in structure and function distributed across a frontal cortical network in macaques.

 Sallet J. et al, (2020), PLoS Biol, 18

 Behavioral flexibility is associated with changes in structure and function distributed across a frontal cortical network in macaques

 Sallet J. et al, (2019)